addverb2002/mergeMultiPdfFiles/README.md

 the usage is very simple. you can find it from the main part.

-thanks to the people which contribute the open source industry.
+thanks to the people which contribute the open source industry. please note that the notice of this python file is written in Chinese. so it might be some matter for you.but i think you can read through this simple file to understand the logic in  background. enjoy it

 lc